Dear Dr. K,

 He first needs to understand what defensiveness is and learn about the antidote.

 You have identified an interesting pattern, which is certainly worth exploring.
-I might be tempted after doing the things I’ve listed above, to say to your husband “I’d like to talk to you tomorrow about this thing.
+After doing the things I’ve listed above, I might be tempted to say to your husband, “I’d like to talk to you tomorrow about this thing.
 Can you please grab a pad of paper so I can sketch out what I want to talk about with you?”

-It would be helpful for both of you to learn the difference, so that your husband can clearly identify when you are criticizing him versus when you are simply complaining.
+It would be helpful for both of you to learn the difference so that your husband can clearly identify when you are criticizing him versus when you are simply complaining.

-We want both spouses in a marriage to be very close to what Gottman calls “poop in the pipes” of there sound relationship house.
+We want both spouses in a marriage to be very close to what Gottman calls “poop in the pipes” of their sound relationship house.
 Poop can be anything from unspoken resentments, hurt feelings, frustrations with the other person’s behavior, upset that you aren’t going out more often, or anything else that remains unspoken or unresolved between the two of you.

-So as a result, when our spouse wants to kiss us in the kitchen or as a way to say goodbye, in a long and passionate kiss, these resentments arise, and prevent us from “getting into it.”
+So, as a result, when our spouse wants to kiss us in the kitchen or as a way to say goodbye, in a long and passionate kiss, these resentments arise and prevent us from “getting into it.”
 It is never the right moment for a tender exchange between the two of you when there’s poop in the pipe.
-People become more edgy and irritable with each other and temper flare quicker when there’s poop in the pipe.
+People become more edgy and irritable with each other, and temper flare quicker when there’s poop in the pipe.

 2. Learn the difference between solvable and perpetual problems and identify which one you’re going to be discussing to identify which strategy to use

-5. And this final one is for everyone: try the six second kiss to determine whether they are maybe poop in the pipes.
+5. And this final one is for everyone: try the six-second kiss to determine whether they are maybe poop in the pipes.
 If so, it is time to improve your conflict skills.

 Thanks for writing.